EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 (`tpaexec upgrade` will automatically run `tpaexec provision` for you.)
 The upgrade process does the following:

-1. Checks that there are no witness nodes or version mismatches which would prevent the upgrade from working.
+1. Checks that all preconditions for upgrading the cluster are met.
+2. Starts a proxy monitoring process which will record the health of the cluster in the database during the upgrade.
-2. For each instance in the cluster:
-    - Ensure that it has the right repositories available to install the software required for PGD-Always-ON.
+3. For each instance in the cluster, checks that it has the correct repositories configured and that the required postgres packages are available in them.
+4. For each instance in the cluster:
+    - Fences the node off to ensure that harp-proxy doesn't send any connections to it.
+    - Stops, updates, and restarts postgres.
+    - Unfences the node so it can receive connections again.
+    - Updates pgbouncer, pgd-proxy, and pgd-cli, as applicable for this node.
+5. For each instance in the cluster, updates its BDR configuration specifically for BDR v5
+6. For each proxy node in the cluster:
+    - Sets up pgd-proxy.
-    - Stop harp-manager.
+    - Stops harp-proxy.
-    - Install pgd-proxy.
+    - Starts pgd-proxy.
-    - Stop Postgres and update packages.
-    - Restart harp-manager; this will restart Postgres on the instance.
-    - Wait for BDR consensus to be reached before continuing.
-3. Update the BDR configuration on each instance.
-4. Stop harp-proxy and set up pgd-proxy to replace it.
-5. Restart pgbouncer on any pgbouncer instances.
-6. Remove harp-manager and harp-proxy.
-7. Upgrade pgd-cli.
+7. Stops the proxy monitoring process and displays a summary of its results.
+8. Removes harp-proxy and its support files.

 ## BDR-Always-ON